-The sponsor sought to replicate the composition of the Index as of the Security Selection Date.
-During the trust's life, the trust will not change to reflect any change in the component securities of the Index or any change in the weighting of the components within the Index at the time(s) that the Index is reconstituted or reweighted.
-If the sponsor creates additional units of the trust after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
+If the sponsor eliminated securities of any company based on the above criteria, it replaced any such securities with securities of companies that it determined would have been likely to be included in the Index if there was an Index reconstitution as of the Security Selection Date.
+The sponsor made this determination based on publicly available information along with information provided by Poliwogg Services, LLC, the developer of the Index.
+During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the Index or the weightings of the components within the Index.
+If the sponsor creates additional units after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
 This is true even if a later application of the strategy would have resulted in the selection of different securities.

 Under normal market conditions, at least 80% of the trust's net assets will be invested in securities of companies in the health care sector as classified by the Global Industry Classification Standard published by Standard and Poor's and MSCI Barra which the sponsor believes are "innovators."
 For this purpose the sponsor defines innovators to be companies that have or have had drugs in early stages of development, which includes drugs that have passed through to later phases of clinical trials (Phase II or III) and/or are designated as breakthrough, fast track, or orphan FDA status (as described in greater detail below).